LoganDickon/FilterCheck/Electrical/Print Ready Electrical PDFs/README.md

-# This folder contains "Electrical Print Out" files (.PDF)
+# This folder contains the Electrical Schematic in an easy to print format (.PDF)